VirtoCommerce/vc-module-notification/docs/tech-doc.md

-# How to register own notification
+# Developing your custom notification

 ## Overview

-The documentation describes how to get notifications, templates and how to send.
+The documentation describes how to define notifications, notification predefinitions and how to send.

-## How to register own notification
+## How to register your own notification

 If you would like to register a notification e.g. 'SampleEmailNotification':
 1. Create the notification with name 'SampleEmailNotification' and based on 'EmailNotification' (also there is a standard based class 'SmsNotification')